 Cream the butter and sugar for 5 minutes or until light, fluffy and smooth.
 Using medium speed, add the eggs one at a time, beating well after each addition.
 Add the lemon extract.
 Reduce the speed to low then slowly add flour and mix just until combined.

 Pour the batter into the prepared pan.
-Smooth the top with a spatula.
-Mark off about 20-24 equal squares using a butter knife.
-Place 1 heaping tablespoon of cherry pie filling in the center of each square.
-Bake in the preheated oven for 25 minutes or until golden brown.
+Spread evenly and smooth the top with a spatula.
+Mark off about 24 equal squares using a butter knife.
+Place 1 heaping tablespoon of cherry pie filling in the center of each square (about 3 cherries each).
+Bake in the preheated oven for 22-25 minutes or until lightly browned and a tester inserted in the center comes out clean.
 Transfer the pan to a wire rack to cool.

 Slice the squares while still warm.
 Once cooled, lightly sprinkle with confectioners or icing sugar.
 Serve with a cup of tea!